30 Oral Storytelling Tips for Beginners

 19. When you forget what’s next, pause

-The best thing you can do when you are forgetting what to tell next is to pause.
+The best thing you can do when you forget what to say next is to pause.
 No need to panic.
 Just give yourself some rest and time to think.
 Lean back a little.
 Walk slowly to another spot.
 Pick up your glass and drink a bit of water.
 And then pick up the story again.

 20. Expect the unexpected disturbances